We’re Going Again… Eventually

 If you know us at all, by now you’ve heard us talk about the Farmer to Farmer mission to Harrisburg, Liberia in West Africa.

 Patti and I are both on the U.S. half of the Farmer to Farmer board, help plan, and oversee our mission’s efforts as best we can.
-I (John) have already been there twice, and Patti has been there three times (because last year we couldn’t afford for me to go to Liberia and to the World Scout Jamboree).
+I (John) have already been there twice, and Patti has been there three times.

 In 2019, Farmer to Farmer ran our biggest ever capital funds campaign to raise money to build a new agricultural high school in Harrisburg because in that rural area, although government supported education is available (though not always affordable) through the ninth grade, the nearest high school is three hours away.
 On foot.
-As a result of that campaign, the first phase of construction has already begun on the new high school.
-Those buildings, which will house the tenth grade, and have enough room for an eleventh grade the following year, will be ready for the beginning of a new school year this fall.
+As a result of that campaign, the construction of the high school has been completed and we are currently fundraising to complete the last few rooms, equip the science lab, buy books for the library, and hire staff.

-Prior to that, St. Johns United Methodist Church and the St. John’s Elementary School took a leap of faith and constructed a new school building on the Farmer to Farmer campus and moved in at the beginning of this current school year.
+Prior to that, St. Johns United Methodist Church and the St. John’s Elementary School took a leap of faith in 2019 and constructed a new elementary school building on the Farmer to Farmer campus.
 Many of these students are able to attend school through scholarships offered by Farmer to Farmer.

-With the help of friend like you, Farmer to Farmer is fighting to make education available and affordable to the children of Harrisburg.
+With the help of friends like you, Farmer to Farmer is fighting to make education available and affordable to the children of Harrisburg.

 Come With Us